-Fee waivers are available to "waive" the costs of California enrollment fees.
-Effective Summer 2011, Health and Transit fees WILL NOT be paid by the BOG.
-Supported by the California Community Colleges through the Board of Governors, BOG fee waivers are available to all qualifying students, regardless of how many units they are carrying.
-Unlike other forms of financial aid, fee waivers are designed to be awarded immediately.
+The California College Promise Grant is available to "waive" the costs of California enrollment fees.
+Effective Summer 2011, health and transit fees will not be paid by the California College Promise Grant (formerly known as the BOG Fee Waiver).
+Supported by the California Community Colleges, the California College Promise Grant is available to all qualifying students, regardless of how many units they are carrying.
+Unlike other forms of financial aid, the California College Promise Grant is designed to be awarded immediately.

-Please note that paper applications will take a substantially longer time to process than applying by means of the FAFSA application or CA Dream Application.
+Note: paper applications take a substantially longer time to process than applying by means of the FAFSA application or California Dream application.

-Students qualify for a fee waiver if they meet any of the following criteria:
+Students qualify for the California College Promise Grant if they meet any of the following criteria:

 The student has completed the FAFSA or Dream Application, and received a current Student Aid Report (SAR), which documents eligibility.
-Even if the student is not eligible for federal financial aid, the student may still qualify for a fee waiver.
+Even if the student is not eligible for federal financial aid, the student may still qualify for the California College Promise Grant.

-If you are a student pursuing our new bachelor’s degree program you must complete and submit a Free Application for Federal Student Aid (FAFSA) or a California Dream Act application in lieu of completing the Board of Governor’s Fee Waiver application.
+If you are a student pursuing our new bachelor’s degree program you must complete and submit a Free Application for Federal Student Aid (FAFSA) or a California Dream Act application in lieu of completing the California College Promise Grant application.

 The student (or student's family) is receiving TANF/AFDC, SSI or General Assistance.
 Documentation needed: Verification that the student (or student's family) is a current recipient of TANF/AFDC, SSI, or General Assistance.